ionabio/coursera/CfE/readme.md

 - C for everyone A : CfEA
 - C for everyone B : CfEB
 - C++ for C programmers A : CppfEA
-- C++ for C Programmers B : CppfECB
+- C++ for C Programmers B : CppfEB

 The files are stand-alone texts usually.
 The easiest way is to just copy the contents to an online compiler.